reficio/p2-maven-plugin/README.md

     │       └── org.apache.commons.lang3_3.1.0.jar
 ```

 Unfortunately, it's not the end of the story since tycho does not support local repositories (being more precise: repositories located in a local folder).
 The only way to work it around is too expose our newly created update site using an HTTP server.
 We're gonna use the jetty-plugin - don't worry, the example above contains a sample jetty-plugin set-up.
-Just type 'mvn jetty:run' and open the following link 'http://localhost:8080/site'.
+Just type 'mvn jetty:run' and open the following link http://localhost:8080/site.
 Your P2 update site will be there!

 Now, simply reference your site in your target definition and play with your Eclipse RCP project like you were in the Plain Old Java Environment.
+Remember to enable the "Group items by category" option, otherwise you will not see any bundles.

 ```
 	$ mvn jetty:run